This thread has been bookmarked. Visit your bookmarked threads to review.

 MoistureMoisture escapes steam vents constantly under normal operation even long before the steam gets to the vent.

 Not sure if that is a problem for something like this or not.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.